NottingHack/rules/index.rst

     This is the policy followed by the Trustees when we receive a complaint.
 B. SafeSpaces Policy
     This policy sets out what behaviour is inappropriate in that it may amount to harassment.
+C. Discord Policy
+    This policy sets out acceptable conduct in the Hackspace Discord Server.

 .. toctree::
     :hidden: